Updated: Mar 25, 2021

 “It doesn’t have to be this way.
 As a sector, tourism has a long history of adapting and responding to challenges head-on.
 In recent weeks, global tourism has led the way in finding and implementing solutions that will help us adapt to the new reality as we wait for a vaccine that could be many months away,” says the secretary-general.

-Rapid but rigorous testing at ports and airports and tracing and tracking apps have the potential to drive the safe restart of tourism, all of which builds on the learning curve of the behaviour of individuals and societies during these past months.
+Rapid but rigorous testing at ports and airports and tracing and tracking apps have the potential to drive the safe restart of tourism, all of which builds on the learning curve of the behavior of individuals and societies during these past months.
 These solutions need to be fully embraced, not just cautiously explored.

 Pololikashvili says to delay will be a catastrophe and risk undoing all the progress they have made to establish tourism as a true pillar of sustainable and inclusive development.
 He says moreover, it will be the most vulnerable members of our societies who will be hit the hardest as those most shielded from the economic and social consequences of tourism’s standstill urge continued caution.